Pylons/pyramid/docs/designdefense.rst

 expect that models are ORM models, controllers are classes that have methods that map to URLs, and views are templates.  :app:`Pyramid` indeed has each of these concepts, and each probably *works* almost exactly like your existing "MVC" web framework.
-We just don't use the "MVC" terminology, as we can't square its usage in the web framework space with historical reality.
+We just don't use the MVC terminology, as we can't square its usage in the web framework space with historical reality.

 People very much want to give web applications the same properties as common